 Thoracic residents work, side-by-side, in clinic, research and other fellowship duties with each Cardiothoracic Surgery faculty member.
 This work is in an environment that is consistent with proper patient care, meets the educational needs of fellows, and provides the applicable program requirements.

-The Department of Cardiothoracic Surgery offers one or two first-year positions in its Thoracic surgery residency.
+The Division of Cardiothoracic Surgery offers one or two first-year positions in its Thoracic surgery residency.
 In addition to training at UI Hospitals and Clinics, each resident will also spend time at the Veterans Affairs Medical Center (within walking distance).

 The thoracic residents participate in preparing weekly conferences regarding their specialty to be presented to medical students, General Surgery residents, departmental (ARNPs, Hospitalists) staff and faculty in Cardiothoracic Surgery.